Top of the page

 The pituitary gland controls the level of testosterone in the body.
 When the testosterone level is low, the pituitary gland releases a hormone called luteinizing hormone (LH).
 This hormone tells the testicles to make more testosterone.

 Before puberty, the testosterone level in boys is normally low.
 Testosterone increases during puberty.
 This causes boys to develop a deeper voice, get bigger muscles, make sperm, and get facial and body hair.
-The level of testosterone is the highest around age 40, then gradually becomes less in older men.
+The level of testosterone starts to decline around age 40, then gradually becomes less in older men.

 In women, the ovaries account for half of the testosterone in the body.
 Women have a much smaller amount of testosterone in their bodies compared to men.
 But testosterone plays an important role throughout the body in both men and women.
 It affects the brain, bone and muscle mass, fat distribution, the vascular system, energy levels, genital tissues, and sexual functioning.